-Being a business owner requires a lot of expertise in a lot of different areas.
-And if things weren’t hard enough, to market your business successfully these days, social media is one of those areas.
+Being a business owner requires a lot of expertise in many different areas.
+And if things weren’t hard enough, social media marketing is one area that is a necessity for local businesses to be successful.

 The good news?

-Vivial is always trying to find ways to make your life easier.
-Below you’ll find a collection of the top social media mistakes that small businesses make — and how you can avoid them.
+Vivial’s mission is to simplify these ever-changing marketing tactics to take the pressure off business owners like yourself, so you can focus on what matters most—running your business.
+Below you’ll find a collection of the top social media mistakes companies make — and how you can avoid them.

 - Solution: Create a posting plan

-- Solution: Spend 15 minutes on a strategy
+- Solution: Spend 30 Minutes on a Strategy

 - Social Media Mistake #4: Not responding kindly to negative reviews/posts